 To write a great electrical engineering job description:

-- Look in the job ad for the right resume skills.
+- Look in the job ad for the right resume skills (pay particular attention to technical skills)

 - Those are your resume keywords.
 List times you used them.